hyperledger/iroha/docs/source/references/config.md

 ### `sumeragi.tx_receipt_time_limit_ms`

-Amount of time Peer waits for TxReceipt from the leader.
+The period of time a peer waits for `TxReceipt` from the leader.

 Has type `u64`.
 Can be configured via environment variable `SUMERAGI_TX_RECEIPT_TIME_LIMIT_MS`